; SUMMA 21

 But we can avoid the Hell of human sin.

-God the mother gave us the ability to think and reason.
+The Holy Spirit gave us the ability to think and reason.

-The Holy Spirit gave us commandments to follow.
+God the Father gave us commandments to follow.

 By these we are able to create God’s Kingdom on Earth.